 |System Development||Fosters human resources who can externally outsource systems development and development of systems needed for introducing AI to existing systems||

 |AI Utilization for Managers||Fostering managers and leaders that play the role in data utilization strategy||

-Since 1994, Daikin Industries, Ltd. has worked to boost the level of its manufacturing by having a Kaizen Team of experienced workers lead training for young employees in the production division.
+Since 1994, Daikin Industries, Ltd. has worked to boost the level of its manufacturing by having a Kaizen Team of experienced workers lead a 4 to 6-months training for young employees in the production division.

 At Daikin, we are conducting training of service engineers who are responsible for the maintenance of products.
 We conduct basic training on air conditioner service quality for service engineers, as well as various training and qualification acquisition training for each level and position type.

 Daikin is focused on development and employment assistance for science and technology students particularly in emerging countries in order to foster engineers critical to the spread of air conditioning around the world.